Scleral Lenses for Dry Eye Syndrome

 Because these lenses are oxygen permeable, they provide the wearer with better comfort and a healthy cornea.
 In fact, their ability to transmit oxygen reduces eye problems, such as dry eyes, caused by diminished oxygen transmission to the cornea, which is common among most soft lens’ brands or hard (non-GP) lenses.

-If you have Dry Eyes and are interested in scleral lenses, our eye doctor at the can help. is specialized in fitting scleral lenses for dry eyes and other corneal conditions, and serves patients from all over Joplin, Rogers, Miami, OKand Springfield , Missouri.
+If you have Dry Eyes and are interested in scleral lenses, Dr. David Coleman and Dr. Jeff Coleman can help.
+Experienced in fitting scleral lenses for dry eyes and other corneal conditions, The Dry Eye Center At Coleman Vision serves patients from all over Joplin, Rogers, Miami, OKand Springfield , in the state of Missouri.

 Why Scleral Lenses Offer Relief to Those with Dry Eye Syndrome